Target Version does not sort

 All my other columns appear to sort fine.

 Aaah it appears to be using the Version Effective Date, which I have as blank (NULL?), I only fill in the date when I cut that version loose.
 In that sense it works and sorts my closed/released versions correctly.

 I think it should sort by its Name field rather than its date field?

-#2 Updated by Ewan Makepeace about 9 years ago
+#2 Updated by Ewan Makepeace over 9 years ago

 Aha now I see.
 That was honestly a horrible design decision!
 If you want to sort versions by target date (which makes sense) then make the date field a required field.
 Sorting on an optional field is completely opaque to the user.

 Can we not sort by date and name: ...ORDER BY targetVersion.Date, targetVersion.Name...